Endogen/lamden-python-dev/README.md

 - Always wanted to code smart contracts but Solidity just isn't for you?
 On Lamden you code and deploy Python smart contracts directly from within your browser wallet

-- Team is paying a bounty of \$400 (\$200 via PayPal and \$200 worth of TAU the native coin) to everyone that codes up a smart contract that is somewhat userfull
+- Team is paying a bounty of \$400 (\$200 via PayPal and \$200 worth of TAU the native coin) to anyone that creates a blockchain application in good faith

-- Once you created a smart contract you receive 90% of all transaction fees that are processed through that smart contract
+- Once you have created a smart contract you receive 90% of all transaction fees that are processed through that smart contract

 ## Prerequisites

 ### Python

-Make sure to have Python 3 installed (i would recommand to use Python 3.9) alongside `python3-dev` so that you are able to build Python extensions.
+Make sure to have Python 3 installed (i would recommend you use Python 3.9) alongside `python3-dev` so that you are able to build Python extensions.
 To install it all:

 ##### macOS